LibreTexts/ngshare/docs/user_guide/notes_admin.rst

 Storage
 -------
-If you're using the Helm chart, only 1Gi of storage is allocated by default.
+If you're using the Helm chart, only 1GiB of storage is allocated by default.
 You may increase this limit by specifying `pvc.storage` in the Helm values.
 If ngshare returns 500 for requests, lack of storage space could be a reason.

-Also, when courses are deleted, their corresponding files are not automatically deleted.
+Also, when courses or assignments are deleted, their corresponding files are not automatically deleted.
 You may want to delete these files to clean up storage.
+See the Removing Semantics section below for more info.

 Database Upgrade
 ----------------